 The collapse of the Qing dynasty came a decade after the failed Boxer Rebellion.
 In September 1901 the Qing government, represented by foreign minister Li Hongzhang, ratified the Boxer Protocol.
 For its role in supporting the Boxer movement and failing to protect foreigners in China, foreign powers hit the Qing state with punitive measures and costly reparations.
-The Boxer Protocol humiliated and greatly weakened the Qing regime, however the Qing maintained their tenuous grip on power.
+The Boxer Protocol humiliated and greatly weakened the Qing regime, however, the Qing maintained their tenuous grip on power.
 In early 1902 Dowager Empress Cixi and her nephew, the politically impotent Guangxu Emperor, were permitted to return to Beijing.
-But the once fiercely conservative Dragon Lady was now a more compliant figure, ready to allow change if it would prolong her dynasty.
+But the once fiercely conservative Dragon Lady was now a more compliant figure, ready to accommodate change if it meant prolonging her dynasty.

 Michael Dillon, historian